-Name of related parties

-SOCIEDAD ESTATAL DE PARTICIPACIONES INDUSTRIALES

-ALIMENTOS Y ACEITES, S.A.

-Sociedad Estatal de Participaciones Industriales holds a direct interest of 91.9625% in Alimentos y Aceites, S.A.

-A.5 Describe the commercial, contractual or corporate relationships between significant shareholders and the company and/or its group, if any, except any that are insignificant and those deriving from ordinary commercial business:

-Name of related parties

-SOCIEDAD ANÓNIMA DAMM

-HERBA RICEMILLS, S.L.U.

-Herba Ricemills, S.L.U., a subsidiary of the Ebro Foods Group, has sold rice and rice by-products to two subsidiaries of Sociedad Anónima Damm on arm's length terms, as indicated in section D.1 of this report.

-A.6 State whether the company has been notified of any shareholders' agreements that may affect it pursuant to sections 530 and 531 of the Corporate Enterprises Act.
-If any, describe them briefly and list the shareholders bound by the agreement:

-Indicate and describe any concerted actions among company shareholders of which the company is aware:

-Expressly indicate any change or break-up of those agreements or concerted actions, if any, that has taken place during the year.

-A.7 Indicate any individuals or entities that exercise or may exercise control over the company in pursuance of section 4 of the Securities Market Act and identify it/them if appropriate:

-YES 🗆 NO 🖾
+Name of related parties SOCIEDAD ESTATAL DE PARTICIPACIONES INDUSTRIALES ALIMENTOS Y ACEITES, S.A.
+Type of relationship: Corporate Brief description: Sociedad Estatal de Participaciones Industriales holds a direct interest of 91.9625% in Alimentos Aceites, S.A.
+Describe the commercial, contractual or corporate relationships between significant a shareholders and the company and/or its group, if any, except any that are insignificant a those deriving from ordinary commercial business: Name of related parties SOCIEDAD ANÓNIMA DAMM HERBA RICEMILLS, S.L.U.
+Herba Ricemills, S.L.U., a subsidiary of the Ebro Foods Group, has sold rice and rice by-products to subsidiaries of Sociedad Anónima Damm on arm's length terms, as indicated in section D.1 of this repo it pursuant to sections 530 and 531 of the Corporate Enterprises Act.
+If any, describe th it pursuant to sections 530 and 531 of the Corporate Enterprises Act.
+If any, describe th briefly and list the shareholders bound by the agreement: YES □ NO ☒ it pursuant to sections 530 and 531 of the Corporate Enterprises Act.
+If any, describe the briefly and list the shareholders bound by the agreement: YES NO Indicate and describe any concerted actions among company shareholders of which it pursuant to sections 530 and 531 of the Corporate Enterprises Act.
+If any, describe the briefly and list the shareholders bound by the agreement: YES NO Indicate and describe any concerted actions among company shareholders of which company is aware: YES NO it pursuant to sections 530 and 531 of the Corporate Enterprises Act.
+If any, describe the briefly and list the shareholders bound by the agreement: YES it pursuant to sections 530 and 531 of the Corporate Enterprises Act.
+If any, describe the briefly and list the shareholders bound by the agreement: YES YES □ NO ☒ Indicate and describe any concerted actions among company shareholders of which to company is aware: YES □ NO ☒ Expressly indicate any change or break-up of those agreements or concerted actions, if a that has taken place during the year.
+Indicate any individuals or entities that exercise or may exercise control over the company pursuance of section 4 of the Securities Market Act and identify it/them if appropriate:

-- Comments - A.8 Complete the following tables on the company's treasury stock:
+Complete the following tables on the company's treasury stock: